codership/documentation/galeracluster/source/architecture.rst

 Global Transaction ID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to keep the state identical across the cluster, the wsrep API uses a Global Transaction ID, or GTID.
+In order to keep the state identical across the cluster, the wsrep API uses a :term:`Global Transaction ID`, or GTID.
 This allows it to identify state changes and to identify the current state in relation to the last state change.

 .. code-block:: text